 The levels of value chart is a conceptual model used by many appraisers to describe the complexities of behavior of individuals and businesses in the process of buying and selling businesses and business interests.
 It attempts to cut through the detailed maze of facts that give rise to each individual transaction involving a particular business interest and to describe, generally, the valuation relationships that seem to emerge from observing thousands upon thousands of individual transactions.

-Basic valuation theory suggests that there are three levels of value applicable to a business or business ownership interest1:
+Basic valuation theory suggests that there are three levels of value applicable to a business or business ownership interest:

-The relationship between these three levels of value is depicted in Figure 1.
+The relationship between these three levels of value is depicted in the Figure below.

 Levels of value can co-exist, with one shareholder owning a controlling interest, one a marketable minority interest, and one a nonmarketable minority interest.
 Clearly, the appropriate level of value depends upon the purpose of the valuation.
 Nevertheless, understanding the three primary levels of value is critical to the valuation process both from the standpoint of the appraiser and the client.